Did you know… employee engagement is considered to be one of the most important factors when it comes to achieving overall business success?

-This next question goes a little deeper looking at whether learning and development opportunities are openly available to employees so they can go above and beyond their job role.
+Note: This next question goes a little deeper look at whether learning and career development opportunities are openly available to employees so they can go above and beyond their job roles.
 Learning and development is a HUGE driver of employee engagement across most industries, so you want to make sure your employees feel like they have the means to expand their skills if they need or want to.

-- Most of the systems and processes here support us getting our work done effectively
+- Most of the systems and processes here support us in getting our work done effectively

 - I know what I need to do to be successful in my role

 Note: The first thing someone needs in order to be aligned with the company is to understand what they need to do to be personally successful.
 Otherwise, they can’t move forward.
 This basic level of understanding needs to be in place for people to develop their alignment with the company further.